Mass incidents in China: Income inequality

 According to Thomas Lum, China possesses "one of the highest levels of income inequality in Asia".
 Therefore, poverty and disparity among communities has become a significant factor in influencing the occurrences of mass incidents.
 This can be accounted for by the inability of individuals of lower economic status to gain access to legitimate means of rectifying their issues.
 Thus, causing them to instead resort to violence in the form of severe mass incidents, including attacking town government leaders as well as "township government organs."

 Growth of the legal system

 The development of China's legal system has been met with an increase in mass incidents.
 This is due to citizens' increased understanding of legal rights, seen through a rise in appeals to courts over issues of injustice.
 Despite these developments, China's growth within the law has only managed to delay or fuel social unrest.
-This is because of corruption within the courts, manifesting through the harassment of lawyers and the lack of enforcement surrounding decisions made in favour of the people.
+This is because of corruption within the courts, manifesting through the harassment of lawyers and the lack of enforcement surrounding decisions made in favor of the people.
 This causes citizens to view mass incidents as their only option in receiving justice.